 Norm Pegram, PremierIMS CEO, had the unique opportunity to give his UH Digital Media students a sneak peek tour before the museum officially reopened.
 Museum artist-in-residence Charles Criner started the tour with a working replica of the Gutenberg press and students participated in the hands-on printing of a leaf of the Gutenberg Bible.
 The tour continued with a 19th-century Columbian iron handpress, Linotype machine and the first Xerox copier and Apple computer.
 After taking a peek inside the papermaking and printmaking studios, the students watched a film on the history of the printing press.

-The Printing Museum does a fabulous job of showing the public just how integral the printing press was in changing the world.
+The Printing Museum gives visitors a unique insight into how integral the printing press was in changing the world.
 From working presses to centuries-old printed documents, equipment, craft studios, and film, the museum documents how printed communication and art was the greatest contributors to the development of the civilized world and to the continued advancement of freedom and literacy.

 The Printing Museum - www.printingmuseum.org